dentree2/noIdle/README.md

 # noIdle
 A simple script to prevent a remote session from logging an idle status due to user inactivity.
+The intent of this program is to bring some relief through the natural flow of productivity cycles.

 ### Installation
 1. Install [Python](https://www.python.org/downloads/)